geopandas/xyzservices/doc/source/registration.md

 ## MapTiler Cloud

 In order to use MapTiler maps, you must [register](https://cloud.maptiler.com/).
-Once registered, get your API key from Account/Keys, which you have to pass to `TileProvider`:
+Once registered, get your API key from Account/Keys, which you have to pass to the `TileProvider`:
 ```py
 xyz.MapTiler.Streets(key="<insert key here>")
 ```

 ## Thunderforest

 In order to use Thunderforest maps, you must [register](https://thunderforest.com/pricing/).
-Once registered, you have an `api_key` which you have to pass to `TileProvider`:
+Once registered, you have an `api_key` which you have to pass to the `TileProvider`:
 ```py
 xyz.Thunderforest.Landscape(apikey="<insert api_key here>")
 ```